 Globally, women are underrepresented in STEM relative to men.
 However, there is considerable cross-regional variability in these gaps, and the reasons for it are poorly understood.
 Notably, women are much better represented in STEM education in the Middle East and North Africa (MENA) compared to other parts of the world, even when the region is believed to be characterized by gender inequality and conservative gender attitudes.
 Based on Western social psychological theories, women should be especially underrepresented in the MENA region—yet, the statistics defy such expectations.

 To illuminate this paradox, my collaborators and I conducted a preregistered systematic literature review and supplementary meta-analysis integrating 147 articles from the MENA region that examined gender differences in psychological variables relevant to STEM engagement.
 Our findings provide bottom-up empirical evidence of a stark departure from well-documented Western patterns of gender differences.
 In the MENA region, women (vs. men) report greater motivation, more positive expectancies and attitudes, and lower anxiety toward STEM.
-We propose new directions for theory and research to better understand global variability in gender gaps in STEM engagement (Vial*, Spielmann*, & Cimpian, in prep).
+We propose new directions for theory and research to better understand global variability in gender gaps in STEM engagement (Vial*, Spielmann*, & Cimpian, under review).

 Image depicts a circular restroom sign divided into two halves, with a male figure icon on the left and a female figure icon on the right; by Tim Mossholder on Unsplash